 ASH is committed to the education of mental health providers and serves as a training site for nursing, medical, social work, and psychology students and trainees.
 Many members of our clinical staff serve on the faculties of UAMS and other local universities.
 Nursing students from several local schools spend clinical time at ASH, and University of Arkansas – Little Rock social work graduate students participate in clinical internships.
 ASH has a Psychology Pre-Doctoral Internship Program and a Forensic Psychology Postdoctoral Fellowship Program.
 ASH is a clinical site for UAMS's General, Child, and Adolescent Psychiatry Residencies, and is the primary clinical site for the UAMS Forensic Psychiatry Fellowship Program.

 Forensic Psychology Postdoctoral Fellowship Program

-Forensic Psychology Postdoctoral Fellowship Program Handbook, click here
+Forensic Psychology Postdoctoral Fellowship Program (not availble for 2020-2021)

 Psychology Internship Program

 *Disclaimer: These prices represent ASH’s standard charges and do not necessarily represent the patient’s out-of-pocket expense.
 The actual patient responsibility can vary significantly due to a variety of reasons, including patient insurance benefits or financial assistance.
 If you would like to obtain an estimate of patient liability for a service, please contact the Annette Farrar at 501-251-6399.